 "Sibling": A 'sibling' is defined as: a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or a child of the parent's/carer's partner, and in every case the child should be living in the same family unit at the same address.

 Parents wishing to transfer their child from another school to the same year group at Brampton Abbotts school should discuss the transfer with the Head Teacher of the pupil's present school in the first instance.
 Vacancies at Brampton Abbotts may be limited and if more applications are received than places available, places will be allocated using the over-subscription criteria defined above.

-Parents have the right to appeal to the Governing Body against an admissions decision.
-Full details of this procedure are available from the school.
+Parents have the right to appeal against an admissions decision.
+The appeal will be heard by an independent appeals panel.
+Full details of this procedure are available from the school office.